Dom0798/Docker-Kubernetes/README.md

 To pull an image, use `docker pull IMAGE_NAME:TAG`.

 To login to your DockerHub account, run `docker login` and enter credentials.

+### Volumes
+To create a named volume, in the `docker run`command you should add `-v NAMED_VOL:/path/of/data`.

+List the volumes with `docker volume ls`.

+To remove anonymous volumes, use `docker volume prune`.

+### Bind Mounts
+For dev purposes, we can use a second volume flag to provide a bind mount as follows: `-v "SOURCE/CODE/PATH:/DEST/CODE/PATH"`.
+With this, changes in source code can be seen in active container.

+We can add a `:ro`at the end to specify the container to use this folder as a read-only source.

+You may want to add anonymous volumes after to prioritize internal folder such as read-write folders or dependencies folders.